 Review of day services (target £2.500m; forecast £0.843m; variance £1.657m).
-As part of the LD strategy, the department will have a revised Day Services offer for people with a Learning Disability.
+As part of the LD strategy, the department is delivering transformation to support a sustainable range of day opportunities to meet the diverse needs of people and their families.
 The focus will be on community participation, targeted support (with a skills and employment focus) and locality hubs for those with complex needs.
-To begin this transformation five providers will begin pilots lasting for the next 12 months to reshape the offer.
+We are working with existing day opportunity and employment providers alongside people with a learning disability and their families to develop and pilot new models.
 The variance in savings delivery is the direct result of the time it takes to evolve these services and support and enable existing people accessing the services.

 Promoting Independence - Housing with Care (target £0.500m; forecast £0.050m; variance £0.450m).
 The department has developed a business case and revenue model as part of the work of its newly formed Older People Housing Board.
-This paper is covered elsewhere on the agenda.
-Through work between internal officers, consultants and external partners, such as the district and borough councils, we will look to develop new units within Norfolk.
+This paper was presented at the October Committee meeting.
+Through work between internal officers, consultants and external partners, such as the district and borough councils, we will develop new units within Norfolk.
 This will provide older people in Norfolk a more independent alternative to residential care.
 The variance in savings delivery is again the direct result of the time it takes to develop and build these new units.

-2.7.5 Whilst the service has savings items that are not planned to deliver in full within this financial year, it does have several mitigating actions that will partially close the financial gap.
+2.4.5 Whilst the service has savings items that are not planned to deliver in full within this financial year, it does have several mitigating actions that will partially close the financial gap.
 These areas are displayed in Chart 3.

-2.7.6 The department's net expenditure each period is prone to fluctuations, as evidenced in chart 4, however, it continues to display a downward trajectory when compared to 2015/16.
+2.4.6 The department's net expenditure each period is prone to fluctuations, as evidenced in chart 4, however, it continues to display a downward trajectory when compared to 2015/16.

-- 2.7.7 As we approach the middle of the financial year, our level of net spend is on a par with 2017/18 and 2016/17.
-Graphically, Chart 5 gives the appearance of net spend position at Period 5 more favourable to the previous financial years, however, this is due to the timing of the accounting entry relating to the BCF pooled funds.
+- 2.4.7 As we approach the middle of the financial year, our level of net spend is on a par with 2017/18 and 2016/17.
+Graphically, Chart 5 gives the appearance of net spend position at Period 6 more favourable to the previous financial years, however, this is due to the timing of the accounting entry relating to the BCF pooled funds.
 In 2017/18 this adjustment took place in period 10, whilst this financial year it has taken place in period 4.
 This BCF adjustment gives the department an appearance of an influx of income and significantly reduces the net spend for that period.
-The actual billing for the BCF is more evenly distributed and takes place within the BCF pooled accounts rather than that of the department. - 2.7.8 When we initially compare spend to date to a considered profiled budget (chart 6), we are approximately in line with our forecast, displaying a small overspend at this point in the financial year.
+The actual billing for the BCF is more evenly distributed and takes place within the BCF pooled accounts rather than that of the department. - 2.4.8 When we initially compare spend to date to a considered profiled budget (chart 6), we are approximately in line with our forecast, displaying a small underspend at this point in the financial year.

-2.8 Finance and Performance monitoring and recovery actions
+2.5 Finance and Performance monitoring and recovery actions